albertodonato/query-exporter/README.rst

   All entries are optional, except ``dialect``.

-  Note that in the string form, username, password and options need to be URL-encoded, whereas this is done automatically for the key/value form.
+  **Note**: in the string form, username, password and options need to be URL-encoded, whereas this is done automatically for the key/value form.

   See `database-specific options`_ page for some extra details on database